 Our Story

-Roundhouse News and Review is a true story platform that launched in Spring 2019.
-It is tied to curriculum in the Journalism and Communication pathways at Sierra College.
+Roundhouse is tied to curriculum in the Journalism and Communication Studies Associate of Arts for Transfer degrees.
 Students enrolled in Comm 78/79: Media Production I & II produce it and keep it going each term, and others in Comm 71: News Writing & Reporting, Comm 72: Multimedia Reporting, and Comm 7: Intercultural Communication, often contribute stories.

 As a journalism site, we share publicly-oriented stories that intersect with current events, issues and lifestyles.
 This includes, but is not limited to, nonfiction features (may incorporate a first-person voice), profiles, reviews, podcasts, videos, photo-essays, and documentary poetry that talks back to the news.